IdentityStolen/Baseball/README.md

 # Baseball

-Baseball players & their stats - Django REST API with React frontend.
+Baseball players & their stats - REST API using DRF as backend and React frontend.

 ## Docker setup